Developing a Budget for a New Time and Attendance System

 9. System Integration & Setup

-Unless you have one set of remuneration rules for all of your employees (which is probably not the case), you will undoubtedly need at least some assistance with the initial integration and configuration of your system.
-Without assistance from an experienced vendor, your implementation may result in undue headaches, project timeline extensions, incorrect compensation or accruals – or ultimate failure because the system was not setup properly.
+Unless you have one set of remuneration rules for all of your employees (which is probably not the case) you will undoubtedly need at least some assistance with the initial integration and configuration of your system.
+Without assistance from an experienced vendor, your implementation may result in undue headaches, project timeline extensions, incorrect compensation or accruals, or even payroll failure because the system was not setup properly.

 To get an idea of some of the complexity that goes into the configuration of a new time and attendance system, we’ve provided a list of some of the steps involved in a typical roll-out: